eddieantonio/clc-laptops/README.md

 Package list
 ------------

- - Chromium — `apt install chromium-browser`
+ - Chromium
     - \*
- - Scratch 2 — `apt install scratch`
+ - Scratch 2
     - Gamemaking and Circuitry with Scratch & MaKey MaKey
- - Ruby — `apt install ruby`
+ - Ruby
     - Ruby workshop
- - Python 3 `apt install python3`
+ - Python 3
- - Atom `sudo apt install snap && sudo snap install atom --classic`
+ - Atom
     - HTML & CSS for Beginners: Learn to Build a Multi-Page Website from Scratch
     - Webmaking with HTML & CSS
- - Processing — `sudo apt install curl && curl -fLo http://download.processing.org/processing-3.4-linux32.tgz`
+ - Processing — Setup on Linux is tricky!

 Considerations